 Picture this: I go to use our company restrooms and run into someone I don’t know coming out of the stall where “Number 2” business was just taken care of.
 I say “hello”, he says “hello”.
 It’s just a cordial simple acknowledgment.
 Introductions beyond “hello” for two strangers who just met in the restroom is just, well, “Creepy”.
 You just don’t shake hands in a bathroom.
 I go about my business but can’t help but notice that he walked out of the restroom rule number 1.
 Wash your hands.
 We weren’t in the Creepy zone, but we just went into the “iccckk” zone.

 I don’t think too much about it, but I do take a mental note.
 In the words of PMDude, there is a ding on the “Subconscious Score”, but what do I care?
 I will probably never see this guy again.

 10 minutes later, I see “him” in sitting in the lobby with the classic body language of a Johnny Candidate.
 Restless, nervous and bored all at the same time.
 I also realize I have an interview at the top of the hour.

 The scene from Pulp Fiction suddenly comes to mind.
-Uma Therman just OD’d on John Travolta’s smack and is on her back foaming at the mouth with eyes glazed over.
+Uma Thurman just OD’d on John Travolta’s smack and is on her back foaming at the mouth with eyes glazed over.
 Because Travolta was personally left in charge of Uma, all Travolta can think of is Ving Rhames (Uma’s boyfriend) ripping him apart limb by limb.
 John Travolta is pacing back and forth and screaming at the sky “F**K ME!!!!!, F**K MEEEEEE!!!”

 How many articles are posted on the web about a firm handshake during an interview?
 How many interview classes actually PRACTICE the interview handshake to make sure it is done correctly.